-Category 3: Non-urgent.
-Please let us know within 21 days.
+OUT OF SCOPE maintenance works - Please let us know within 21 days.

-This is work that is non-urgent and does not pose any life-threatening risk to person or property, dependent on portfolio funds.
+This is work that is non-urgent and does not pose any life-threatening risk to person or property.
+Addressing these works are dependent on the Owners approval and funding ability.